adaptive-democracy/hopeful-path/talks/talk.democracy/slides.md

 ---

-## We use logical systems to cooperate at scale
+## logical systems are tools to cooperate at scale

 ##### we can't find consensus socially with too many people